-Disney’s Art of Animation Resort is a Walt Disney World Value Resort hotel consisting of family suites and standard rooms themed to popular Disney animated films.
+Art of Animation Resort is a Walt Disney World Value Resort hotel with family suites and standard rooms themed to Lion King, Finding Nemo, Cars, and Little Mermaid.
 This review features room photos, thoughts on the suites, and whether they are worth the money.
-The majority of the hotel is the larger, family suites that can sleep up to 6 guests, with distinct areas themed to The Lion King, Finding Nemo, and Cars.
-The standard rooms are themed to The Little Mermaid, which we review separately here.)
+(Note that all standard rooms are themed to The Little Mermaid, which we review separately here.)

 In the sense that it mostly consists of family suites, Art of Animation is a bit of an anomaly as compared to the other Value Resorts.
-Granted, All Star Music has had family suites since before Art of Animation opened, but it doesn’t have many.
-Basically, the other Value Resorts are all standard rooms that cater to parties looking to experience Walt Disney World on a tight budget while still enjoying the full on-site experience, including benefits like Disney’s Magical Express and Extra Magic Hours.
-Art of Animation offers these same benefits, but the family suites push the envelope a bit with the Value Resort designation.
+Save for the All Star Music Family Suites, the other Value Resorts are all small standard rooms that cater to parties on a budget who still want on-site perks.
+Art of Animation is a Value Resort in category, but the family suites push the envelope a bit with the ‘value’ designation.
 We’ll cover this in detail later in the review, and offer comparisons to some other comparable hotels.

 In terms of its theme and style, Art of Animation is pretty much exactly as described above.
 The main lobby has a strong animation motif, with details that suggest various stages of the animation process.
 Outside of the main lobby, the artistic process is mostly glossed over.
 There are some sketches of characters on the sides of the buildings, but other than that, each individual section is more about recreating environments from their respective films than about taking a peak behind the curtain at the underlying process.